gyrostable/dynamic-rateprovider/README.md

 ## Deployment & Operation

 Warning: you _should not_ use _two_ `UpdatableRateProvider`s in the same pool (one for each asset).
 This is because the update routines would not be synchronized and you might get insufficient or wrong updates.
 Such a setup is never required.
-If you have a price feed that quotes in some other unit than the second pool asset, consider an intermediary transforming RateProvider instead.
+If you have a price feed that quotes in some other unit than the second pool asset, consider an intermediary transforming RateProvider instead (e.g. `src/QuotientRateProvider.sol` in this repo).
 This does not apply to simple automatic rateproviders like wstETH/WETH if their rate value can be expected to be sufficiently close to the market price, relative to the pool range; otherwise, use a transforming RateProvider and market price oracles.

 ### Common for Balancer V2 and V3

 The contract uses a two-step initialization procedure to avoid a circular deployment dependency of the `UpdatableRateProvider` vs the pool.

 1. When deploying the `UpdatableRateProvider`, the deployer specifies the `feed` rateprovider, the admin, and (optionally) the updater; in the V2 variant, they also specify the contracts used to temporarily set the protocol fee during update.
+You can use a python script for this, see `deploy_updatable_rate_provider.py` (below).
 2. They then specify the `UpdatableRateProvider` as the rate provider of the pool and deploy the pool.
 The rateprovider will work in this state, but the update function is not available (it would revert).
 3. The admin then calls `UpdatableRateProvider.setPool()` to connect the rateprovider to the pool.
 This can only be done once.
 The update function is then available.